History of OTEC

 In 1950’s Norwegian-American engineer Bryn Beorse, who had studied the French work, and Professor Everett D. Howe founded the Sea Water Conversion Laboratory at University of California and obtained some government funds for research.
 An open-cycle plant was proposed for water desalination in California (the temperature differential needed to produce desalinated water is less than what is required to produce power) but government was not receptive.

-During the energy crisis of the mid 1970's, the U.S. Government funded OTEC research.
-Proposals for a demonstration system were requested by the Department of Energy.
-The Puerto Rico Electric Power Authority (PREPA) was among the proposers and conducted several detailed studies on the feasibility of OTEC.
-Under the Federal program, a test facility (mini-OTEC) was eventually built in Hawaii.
 Later, when oil prices were reduced, the Federal government lost interest in the program, although the state of Hawaii has continued to investigate applications of deep ocean water.
 A Japanese consortium later built a land-based OTEC facility in the island of Nauru in the Pacific.
 However, both were research units too small to be scaled to commercial sized systems.
 India reportedly tested a 1 MW pilot plant.
-In May 1993, an open-cycle OTEC plant at Keahole Point, Hawaii, produced 50,000 watts of electricity during a net power-producing experiment.
-This broke the record of 40,000 watts set by the Japanese system in 1982.

 To learn more about why research in OTEC stopped, and why OTEC is desirable today, click on the links below:

-(c) 2008 Offshore Infrastructure Associates, Inc.
+(c) 2012 Offshore Infrastructure Associates, Inc.